dalenas/foundation-fix/README.md

 # Engineering Project - Foundation Mixture Creator
-## Before PM6
+## Before PM7
+- ALL PARTS INTEGRATED
+- final product should be useable
+- final parts that we need are
+  - recipe creation algo
-- merge frontend and backend
+  - front end and back end integrated
-- software electrical component integration
-- wokring demo for each sub team
+  - final cads are done but drawings need to be cleaned up
-- engineering project progress and report
+  - final report
-- individual progress slides
-- begin testing
-- finaltech stack
+- business pitch
-- main program that integrates all
+- live demo of final product --> launched from iphone

 ---